fungenomics/scCoAnnotate/README.md

 ADD DESCRIPTION OF OUTPUTS

-# :gear: Installation and Dependencies
+# :package: Installation and Dependencies

 This tool has been designed and tested for use on a high-performance computing cluster (HPC) with a SLURM workload manager.